If you’re tired of going into “PANIC” mode while running your agency, this article is for you.

 Check your social media profiles—do they accurately capture what it’s like to work at your agency?
 I don’t recommend requiring employees to engage in “mandatory fun” just to get Instagram posts, but you should start capturing what you’re doing together already.

-Ultimately, look at whether your online footprint is going to attract or repel your ideal team members.
+Ultimately, look at whether your online footprint is going to repel or attract your ideal team members.
 This includes your portfolio or case studies—from a candidate perspective, do these reflect what people will be doing?

 This work can really pay off—several of my clients get unsolicited resumes from qualified candidates nearly every day, primarily because they’ve made sure their employer brand matches reality.

 Ultimately, I think you should embrace poaching—focus your energies on keeping people happy and you don’t need to worry about their leaving.
 More on that in a future article.